jangler/oracles-randomizer/notes.md

 - $0b:4409 = when this executes, (hl) and (hl+1) are the given item ID and sub ID. this is for keys falling from ceilings, npcs giving items, most other items you don't receive from chests.
+- $11:58b5 = parseObjectData. falls through to parseGivenObjectData.
-- $11:58df = parseGivenObjectData. when this executes, de is the address of the start of an object's data. it is called n+1 times if there are n objects in a room as you enter. objects include enemies, puzzles, and special behaviors like what normally happens in the sword room of the hero's cave.
+- $11:58df = parseGivenObjectData. when this executes, de is the address of the start of an object's data. objects include enemies, puzzles, and special behaviors like what normally happens in the sword room of the hero's cave.
+  **this is not always called directly when parsing interations.**
 - $15:466b = hl-1 here is the index of the treasure item's info (collection mode, param, text, and sprite, in that order). in other words, (hl) is the treasure item's param.